codepr/codepr.github.io/_posts/2019-03-06-sol-mqtt-broker-p3.md

 }

 /*
- * Handle new connection, create a a fresh new struct client structure and link
+ * Handle new connection, create a fresh new struct client structure and link
  * it to the fd, ready to be set in EPOLLIN event
  */
 static void on_accept(struct evloop *loop, void *arg) {